Ovarian Cancer

 Diagnosis

-The process of diagnosing ovarian cancer typically begins with a gynecologist physically examining the pelvis, followed by an imaging scan such as an ultrasound, CT scan, MRI or PET scan.
-The diagnostic process is complex, because ovarian cancer can appear similar to other types of cancer such as peritoneal mesothelioma, which is also caused by asbestos.
+The process of diagnosing ovarian cancer typically begins with a gynecologist physically examining the pelvis.
+An imaging scan such as an ultrasound, CT scan, MRI or PET scan is then ordered.
+The diagnostic process is complex, because ovarian cancer can appear similar to other types of cancer such as peritoneal mesothelioma, which asbestos also causes.

 If there is a buildup of fluid in the abdomen — a condition called ascites — doctors may drain the buildup through a hollow needle and then examine the fluid for cancer cells.
 A blood test for the CA 125 protein can also point to the presence of ovarian cancer.